Where to Travel in August 2024

-To help plan your August 2022 holiday, here's our recommended destinations and experiences.
+To help decide where to go in August 2024, here are our recommended destinations and experiences.

 Best Festivals and Events in August

 Every month of the year holds its own unique offering of special events and festivals.
-August is no exception with music festivals popping up left, right and centre.
-If you're after something a little more exotic, consider one of these.
+August is no exception, with festivals and events popping up left, right, and centre.
+If you're trying to decide where to go in August, then why not time your trip with one of these amazing annual events?

 Where?
 Buenos Aires, Argentina